(Rio de Janeiro, Foz do Iguaçu, Salvador)

 Hotel das Cataratas is the only hotel located within the Iguassu National Park, and just a two minute stroll from the world famous Iguassu Falls.
 As the only hotel within the national park, guests are able to enjoy exclusive access to the falls each morning before the park opens.
 The hotel has 193 rooms with 15 suites.
 The rooms and suites are divided where there are 52 bedrooms and 10 suites in the main building, and 64 bedrooms and a junior suite in the garden wing house.
 This natural paradise offers a spa, swimming pools and tennis courts.
 The hotel also features a variety of restaurants and bars that has a blend of Brazilian-international fuison dishes.

-Enjoy a fun packed full day shared tour exploring the Argentine side of Iguazu falls.
+Enjoy a fun packed full day private tour exploring the Argentine side of Iguazu falls.
 After being picked up at your hotel, you will be transferred into the subtropical jungle in the company of your Guide and Driver to view one of the seven Wonders of the World: the Iguassu Falls, formed by the spectacular fall of more than two hundred cascades.
 The falls are protected within the Iguassu National Park, an expanse of 67,500 hectares and which was created with the objective of conserving the splendid frame of the surrounding subtropical jungle.
 There is plenty of walking throughout the day as you explore the area as well as a chance to see the handmade products of the Maca Paraguayan ethnic tribe.
 Take the Jungle Ecological Train to Devil’s throat station and enjoy the 15 minute train ride going by the shore of the fabulous Iguazú River and discover the silent inhabitants such as the majestic yacarés.
 Disembarking the train, your Guide will accompany you on the footbridge of 1,100mts over the Iguazú River while they explain the bird diversity found in these parts such as condors and other wildlife as well as the Garganta del Diablo waterfall.
 Enjoy the wonderful views as you continue on your hike through the jungle passing other waterfalls.
 This is where the Mission movie was filmed.

 Enjoy a wonderful Argentine barbeque lunch (not included), before continuing walking to see an incredibly panoramic view of the lower area of this wonderful stage.
 At the end of the day you will be returned to your hotel.